9t8/stran/README.md

 # stranx

-a scheme (r3rs) interpreter so i can "learn" "modern" "c++". no longer doing this because i realized i built it wrong
+a scheme (r3rs) interpreter so i can "learn" "modern" "c++". no longer doing this because i realized i built it wrong.